 Ssros and Ssro Sets are described fully in the separate Ssros.docx document.

-SSIM Export Import Objects or Seximos
+SSIM Import Export Objects or Simeos

-SSIM Export Import Objects or Seximos will allow export of of data organised via one ontology to other systems, or the import of data from other systems.
+SSIM Import Export Objects or Simeos will allow export of data organised via one ontology to other systems, or the import of data from other systems.

 Conversion will only be possible to the extent that other systems can replicate the information depth of SSIM.
 In cases where the target system lacks equivalents for some SSIM features, information content will necessarily be lost on conversion.

-Seximos and Seximo Sets will work as extended Ssros and Ssro Sets that work with both the SSIM data and the target “ontology”.
+Simeos and Simeo Sets will work as extended Ssros and Ssro Sets that work with both the SSIM data and the target “ontology”.

 Writing or the creation of transactions, data sets (if applicable), and delements, will be optional if the target is an SSIM ontology.
-Otherwise the data will be held in the Seximos and Seximo Sets like Ssros, and be available for reporting from there, as for normal Ssros and Sssros sets.
+Otherwise the data will be held in the Simeos and Simeo Sets like Ssros, and be available for reporting from there, as for normal Ssros and Sssros sets.

 Use case examples are: